mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/tableau-cloud-connector.md

  ![Generate a secret for the APP](media/tableau-generate-a-secret.png)
 2. Make note of the **Secret ID** ，**Secret Value** and **Client Id** to use in Step 3 below.

-**Step3: Enter the requird fields of Tableau Graph Connector Authentication**.
+**Step3: Enter the required fields of Tableau Graph Connector Authentication**.

 Enter the User, Connected App Client Id, Connected App Secret Id and Connected App Secret Key to connect to your Tableau Cloud Site.
 ![media/tableau-gc-auth](media/tableau-gc-auth.png)

-Refer to the following table to learn the descriptions of the requird fields of Tableau Graph Connector Authentication Field | Description
+Refer to the following table to learn the descriptions of the required fields of Tableau Graph Connector Authentication Field | Description
 --- | ---
 User| The admin user email.
 Recommend to fill the email of an admin user who configured the Tableau Connected Apps with Direct Trust.
-Connected App Client Id| **Client ID** of the the Tableau Connected Apps with Direct Trust, refer to the value noted in the Step 2 above.
+Connected App Client Id| **Client ID** of the Tableau Connected Apps with Direct Trust, refer to the value noted in the Step 2 above.
-Connected App Secret Id| **Secret ID** of the the Tableau Connected Apps with Direct Trust, refer to the value noted in the Step 2 above.
+Connected App Secret Id| **Secret ID** of the Tableau Connected Apps with Direct Trust, refer to the value noted in the Step 2 above.
-Connected App Secret Key| **Secret Value** of the the Tableau Connected Apps with Direct Trust, refer to the value noted in the Step 2 above.
+Connected App Secret Key| **Secret Value** of the Tableau Connected Apps with Direct Trust, refer to the value noted in the Step 2 above.

 ### 4. Staged rollout to a limited audience
 Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the rollout to a broader audience.